kurkle/chartjs-chart-treemap/docs/usage.md

 | `hoverBackgroundColor` | The treemap element background color when hovered.
 | `hoverBorderColor` | The treemap element border color when hovered.
 | `hoverBorderWidth` | The treemap element border width (in pixels) when hovered.
-| `hoverColor` | The font color, applicable to groups labels when hovered.
-| [`hoverFont`](https://www.chartjs.org/docs/latest/general/fonts.html) | The font configuration, applicable to groups labels. when hovered.

 If the value is `undefined`, fallbacks to the associated `elements.treemap.*` options.